Selling Matrix Items: To Import an Order with Matrix Items

 Step 1: Creating an Order

-To create an order for 10 bottles of peach juice and 5 bottles of apple juice through the storefront, do the following:
+To create an order for 10 bottles of peach juice and 5 bottles of apple juice, while you are signed in to the control panel of the BigCommerce store, do the following:

 • Package: Glass bottle